moehreag/dtaplot/README.md

 formats and all data can also be saved or merged with other, previously saved files.

+### TODO

+- DTA 9000 & 9001 version parsing doesn't work correctly at the moment.

-### Notes
+### Tips

-- In case the resolution of an exported image is too little for your taste, the window size and the resolution will get higher.
+- In case the resolution of an exported image is too little for your taste, increase the window size and the resolution will get higher.

 ### Screenshots